 Nowadays with the easy access to the internet, scammers are in every corner of our current life trying to steal our money, our identity, and even our private life.

-Here are my 5 top common scams and schemes I personally suggest to avoid immediately and my tips on how to avoid them.
+Here are my 5 top common scams and schemes I personally suggest to avoid immediately , and my tips on how to get rid of them.

 5 Top common scams and Schemes:

 - Identity theft